 Carry-on and checked bags cost between $10 and $75 each, depending on the route and when you pay.
 It’s a lot cheaper if you pay for a bag when you buy your ticket.
 You’ll save between $25 and $40.

 Allegiant has only one class of service and does not offer elite status.
-In fact, you can’t even earn points by flying.
+In fact, you can’t even

 The only way to participate in Allegiant’s loyalty program is by getting its co-branded credit card, the Allegiant World MasterCard from Bank of America.
 The $59 annual fee is not waived, but you’ll get a 15,000-point sign-up bonus that’s worth $150 in Allegiant purchases.